microsoft/r-server-loan-credit-risk/_includes/step2.md

 </li>
 <li>After completing the model, Debra next runs <strong>production_main.R</strong>, which invokes steps 1, 2, and 3 using the production mode setting.
 <strong>production_main.R</strong> uses the previously trained model and invokes the steps to process data, perform feature engineering and scoring.
-<p></p>
 The input to this script defaults to 22 applicants to be scored with the model in the <strong>prod</strong> directory.
 After running this script the Hive table <code>ScoresData_Prod</code> now contains the scores for these  applicants.
+Note that if the data to be scored is sufficiently small, it is faster to provide it as a data frame; the scoring will then be performed in-memory and will be much faster.
+If the input  provided is paths to the input files, scoring will be performed in the Spark Compute Context.
 <p></p>
 </li>
 <li> Once all the above code has been executed, Debra will create a PowerBI dashboard to visualize the scores created from her model.